 Subsequently, we examine if the results are sensitive to alternative measures of insider trading restrictions.
 For this purpose, we replace the ITR index with the insider trading law (ITL) index and re-estimate equation (9).
-The results are presented in Column (2) of Panel B. We find that the coefficient on the ITL index continues to be positive and significant (value = 0.019) and the interaction coefficient between ITL and |DA| remains negative and significant (value = -0.057).
+The results are presented in Column (2) of Panel B. We find that the coefficient on the ITL index continues to be positive and significant (value = 0.016) and the interaction coefficient between ITL and |DA| remains negative and significant (value = -0.063).
 These results are consistent with the findings we reported in the first two hypotheses.

-We also construct a variable (ENF_YEAR) that equals the number of years since the countries have enforced insider trading laws.
-Similarly, we replace ITR with ENF_YEAR in the estimation of equation (9) and present the results in Column (3) of Panel B. While, coefficient a_1 retains its positive significance (value = 0.001, significant at the 1 % level), the value of the interaction coefficient a_3 is negative (value = -0.003) and significant at the 1 % level.
-In this aspect, our findings are robust to the use of alternative measure of insider trading restrictions.
+We also construct dummy variable (ENF) that equals one if the countries have enforced insider trading laws by 1999, and zero otherwise.
+Similarly, replace ITR with ENF in the estimation of equation (9) and present the results in Column (3) of Panel B. While, coefficient $a_1$ retains its positive significance (value = 0.012, significant at the 10% level), the value of the interaction coefficient $a_3$ is negative (value = -0.025) but insignificant.
+In this aspect, we can only find evidence that the enforcement of insider trading laws is positively related to real activities earnings management.